liyu10000/tct/ocr/README.md

 ### Install

 #### Windows
- - install eclipse and make the project to maven project
+ - install eclipse, convert the project to maven project, and add tess4j dependency

 #### Linux
- - haven't figured out yet
+ - install eclipse, convert the project to maven project, and add tess4j dependency